 Pork, you either love it or you hate it.
 I love it.
-And I firmly believe that if you eat pork that is perfectly done, meaning not dry and overcooked, you will love it too.
+And I firmly believe that if you eat perfectly done pork, meaning not dry and overcooked, you will love it too.
 This pork roast is a little more forgiving than some others.
-That in part is due to the long marinating time.
+That, in part, is due to the long marinating time.
 The marinade consists of onion, apples, garlic, and a bunch of other stuff.
 This pork roast has loads of flavour and will remain juicy and tender even if slightly overcooked (but don't overcook it).
 This is the first post in my six-week roast series, and I am very excited to get going.
 So, without another moment's hesitation, let's get to it.

 The Right Pork To Roast